kevinwatson/yamaha-tw200-history-book/060-chapter-05.md

 ## Chapter 5 - Evolution

 One of the unique things about the TW is how little it has changed since its introduction.
-The same square headlight, tires and engine have been sold on the TW with little to no variation.
+The same square headlight, tires and engine have been features of the TW with little to no variation.
 The one thing that has changed almost each year is the color scheme.
-The largest change was in 2001 when the kickstarter was removed.
-The same year the front drum brake was replaced with a disc brake.
-The carburetor was also modified.
+Two of the most drastic changes were in 2001 when the kickstarter was removed and front drum brake was replaced with a disc brake.

 ## Dimensions